Summer of Music: the Long Beach Municipal Band

 Concerts will take place on set days at these five parks:

 The Municipal Band is not only the nation’s oldest, it’s also among the most accomplished.
-The ensemble is packed with elite musicians whose day jobs place them in Los Angeles recording studios working with major artists, contributing to film and television scores, and performing in prestigious ensembles.
+The ensemble is packed with elite musicians whose day jobs place them in Los Angeles recording studios working with major artists, contributing to film and television scores as well as performing in prestigious ensembles.
 Their expertise elevates every concert well beyond the expectations of a typical park performance.

 “We put time in the studio to be great at our craft, but the musical magic happens with the audience,” Conductor Kurt Curtis said.
 “It’s an emotional rush, it’s why we play—to inspire—and they’re part of it.
 That feedback, that connection with audiences, where the whole community culminates with this emotional crescendo.
 I can’t wait!”